EGA-archive/QC/docs/Tutorial.md

 ## Final Notes

-* Make sure your `multiqc_config.yaml` is consistent with the version of MultiQC you installed.
 * The `chrnames.json` file ensures chromosome naming is standardized across tools.
 * If anything fails, check that your reference genome and annotation files match the same genome assembly as the BAM/CRAM.